Maui Weather Forecast for March 29, 2025 | Maui Now

 South Side

-Tonight: Mostly clear.
-Isolated showers in the evening.
-Haze through the night.
-Lows around 66.
-Light winds.
-Chance of rain 20 percent.

-Saturday: Sunny.
-Haze in the afternoon.
-Highs 74 to 85.
+Today: Mostly sunny.
+Haze.
+Highs around 84.
 North winds up to 10 mph.

 North Shore

-Saturday: Mostly sunny.
-Scattered showers in the morning, then isolated showers in the afternoon.
-Haze in the afternoon.
-Highs around 80 near the shore to around 67 near 5000 feet.
-East winds up to 10 mph.
-Chance of rain 40 percent.
+Tonight: Mostly cloudy with isolated showers.
+Haze.
+Lows around 68 near the shore to around 50 near 5000 feet.
+Southeast winds up to 10 mph.
+Chance of rain 20 percent.

-Saturday Night: Mostly cloudy with isolated showers.
-Lows around 69 near the shore to around 53 near 5000 feet.
-East winds up to 10 mph.
+Sunday: Partly sunny with isolated showers.
+Haze.
+Highs around 79 near the shore to around 66 near 5000 feet.
+East winds up to 15 mph.
 Chance of rain 20 percent.

 Central Maui